On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-Despite Prototypical Networks being one of the simplest FSL methods, the creation of episodes requires the use of several hyperparameters ($\{w,m,n\}$, Sec.~\ref{sec:episodes}) which can significantly affect performance. \citet{snell2017prototypical} state that the number of shots $n$ between training and testing should match and that one should use a higher number of ways $w$ during training time.
-In their experiments, they train 1-shot models with $w=30$, $n=1$, $m=15$ and 5-shot models with $w=20$, $n=5$, $m=15$.
-This makes the corresponding batch sizes of these episodes 480 and 400, respectively.
-Since, as seen in Sec.~\ref{sec:nca}, the number of positives and negatives grows rapidly for both \pn and NCA (although at a different rate), this makes a fair comparison between models trained on different types of episodes difficult.
+Despite Prototypical and Matching Networks being among the simplest FSL methods, the creation of episodes requires the use of several hyperparameters ($\{w,m,n\}$, Sec.~\ref{sec:episodes}) which can significantly affect performance.
+Snell~\etal~\cite{snell2017prototypical} state that the number of shots $n$ between training and testing should match and that one should use a higher number of ways $w$ during training.
+In their experiments, they train 1-shot models with $w=30$, $n=1$, $m=15$ and 5-shot models with $w=20$, $n=5$, $m=15$, with batch sizes of 480 and 400, respectively.
+Since the corresponding batch sizes of these configurations differ, making direct comparisons between them is difficult.

-We investigate the effect of changing these hyperparameters in a systematic manner.
-To compare configurations fairly across episode/batch sizes, we define each configuration by its number of shots $n$, the batch size $b$ and the total number of images per class $a$ (which accounts for the sum between support and query set, $a=n+m$).
-For example, if we train a 5-shot model with $a=8$ and $b=256$, it means that its corresponding training episodes will have $n=5$, $q=8-5=3$, and $w=256/8 = 32$.
-Using this notation, we train configurations of \pn covering several combinations of these hyperparameters so that the resulting batch size corresponding to an episode is 128, 256 or 512.
-Then, we train three configurations of NCA, where the only hyperparameter is the batch size.
+Instead, to directly compare configurations across batch sizes, we define an episode by its number of shots $n$, the batch size $b$ and the total number of images per class $m+n$ (the sum of elements across support and query set).
+For example, if we train a 5-shot model with $m+n=8$ and $b=256$, its corresponding training episodes will have $n=5$, $m=8-n=3$, and $w=256/(m+n) = 32$.
+Using this notation, we train configurations of \pn and \mn covering several combinations of these hyperparameters, so that the resulting batch size corresponding to an episode is 128, 256 or 512.
+Then, we train three configurations of the NCA, where the sole hyperparameter is the batch size $b$.